 - Where would you find the ‘contact’ information?

-- If you wanted to know where the author was, could you find he/she?
+- If you wanted to know where the author was, could you find them?

 - Where are the archives and can you tell me where the most recent post is?

 If you want to write about a famous musician, say, Jimi Hendrix, how are you going to write about him?
-Are you going to go the usual route and just report his history or discuss his guitar technique, or are you going to tell his story in a more original way?
+Are you going to go the usual route and just report his history ?
+Or will you discuss his guitar technique?
+Or, are you going to tell his story in a more original way?
 Like, approaching his life through the stories of others, or writing about the clothes he wore at historic concerts.

 In going against this advice, keep in mind that people also like familiar topics, so if you feel compelled to write about Hendrix’s guitar style, then, why not?
 Aristotle argues that art is cathartic (meant to purify the spirit), so if you are enjoying the material and working on your craft—go for it!

-The one thing I don’t see a lot when it comes to blogs is evidence of people having done prior research before they start actively writing.
-Doing research takes no time and I actually find it to be pretty fun, because I get to see what other blogs are doing and how they handle mundane and complex information in different ways.
+Blogs thrive on research before one starts to actively write.
+Doing research takes no time and it actually find it to be pretty fun, because I get to see what other blogs are doing and how they handle mundane and complex information in different ways.

 First, you might consider a broad research strategy where you go to the most popular websites right now and check them out.
 Ideally, you want to examine their page design first: find out where they keep information and find out what each page has in common and what each page has different (and why).
 Finally, find out how they engage with their customers.
 Is there a form to fill out?
 Is there an open dialogue?
 Do you think the way this company interacts with their customers is effective?
 Why?